David Campese: 1983

-1983: Australia vs Argentina
+Australia vs Argentina

-In 1983, Campese played three matches against the touring Argentina national rugby union team, including two Test matches.
-On 20 July 1983 Campese played at fullback for the ACT, scoring two tries, four conversions, and a penalty goal, in a 35–9 victory over the touring Argentinian side.
+Campese played three matches against Argentina, including two Test matches.
+On 20 July 1983 Campese played at fullback for the ACT and Southern NSW Rugby Union (ACT), scoring two tries, four conversions, and a penalty goal, in a 35–9 victory over the touring Argentinian side.
 The match was Argentina's second match on tour and the only loss they suffered in a provincial game on tour.

-1983 Bledisloe Cup Test (Sydney)
+Bledisloe Cup Test (Sydney)

 Campese played in the Wallabies' sole Bledisloe Cup Test of 1983 against the All Blacks, which was lost 18–8.
 Campese continued to substitute at full-back for the injured Roger Gould.
 Again, Australian coach Bob Dwyer recommended Randwick player Glen Ella for the full-back position in Gould's absence, but was overruled by his co-selectors.